citines05/tmdb-api-chall/README.md

   - `GET /genres` – List all available genres
 - Responses are serialized using Pydantic models

+  This API was intentionally designed as read-only for the scope of the project, since the dataset is static and not intended to be modified through the API.

 ---

 ### 4. Design Decisions